Terms of Service

 15.3 Following the cancellation of your account, Crunch will have no further responsibility in relation to the preparation or filing of your Limited company accounts, RTI filings, or any other return.
 As a Director you will have continued responsibilities and are solely responsible for identifying another service or accountant to satisfy the need for the service that we provided.

-15.4 If you require us to prepare your Company's Year End accounts prior to leaving Crunch we will ask you to make up the cost for producing these accounts to the value of £420 + VAT (calculated as £35 + VAT portion of your monthly subscription), if the number of monthly payments made has not covered the full accounting period for which we are producing year end accounts.
+15.4 If you require us to prepare your Company’s Year End accounts prior to leaving Crunch we will ask you to make up the cost for producing these accounts to the value of £420 + VAT (calculated as 12 times your monthly subscription of £35 + VAT), if the number of monthly payments made has not covered the full accounting period for which we are producing year end accounts.
 If you require us to also assist with closure of your company, or preparation for dormancy, additional fees will apply.

 15.5 Any data you have in your Crunch account would need to be exported prior to closure.